fiveSpeedMazdarati/PartyParrot/README.md

 # PartyParrot

-The preeminent party parrot API on the ENTIRE internets
+The preeminent Party Parrot API on the ENTIRE internets